scribe-analytics/scribe-analytics/README.md

 In most cases, you won't have to create your own tracker because you can use one of the supplied integrations (see [Integrations][] below).

+### Paths

+In Scribe Analytics, all data is organized into directories.
+Depending on the backend you are using, these directories might be mapped into collections, databases, or actual directories.

 # Integrations

 Scribe Analytics contains a growing number of integrations.
 We welcome contributions from third-parties.

 ## Console